 The U.S. Navy Officer Candidate School (OCS) is located at Naval Station Newport in Rhode Island.
 The 12-week course prepares potential commissioned officers of the Navy to assume the responsibilities of an officer upon graduation.
 Attendance of an OCS is limited to civilians who have a four-year college degree, enlisted service members with at least 90 hours of college credit who are transitioning into officer roles, and Direct Commission Officers.

 Navy OCS is a 12-week course that develops future Navy officers through an intense program based on academics, physical training, and personal and professional development.
 Mental training involves memorization of military knowledge, academic courses, and military inspections.
 Overall, instruction includes Naval history, engineering and weapons, damage control, Naval orientation and warfare, leadership, seamanship, navigation, and military law – in addition to physical training and rifle drill.
 Physical training (PT) begins immediately upon arrival.

 Generally, three members of the staff at the Officer Training Command Newport are specifically assigned to each class.
-These staff members include a class officer (commissioned officer), class chief petty officer (non-commissioned officer), and a class drill instructor (enlisted Marine Corps drill instructor).
+These staff members include a class officer (commissioned officer), a class chief petty officer (non-commissioned officer), and a class drill instructor (enlisted Marine Corps drill instructor).

-Upon completion of Navy OCS, graduates are commissioned at pay grade O-1 (Ensign) unless prior enlisted already holding a higher pay grade.
+Upon completion of Navy OCS, graduates are commissioned at pay grade O-1 (Ensign) unless prior-enlisted already holding a higher pay grade.
 The Navy graduates and commissions approximately 1,200 Ensigns annually through OCS.

 Navy OCS Phases